-A host of other can be mentions but just check out this wikipedia article on “Medieval Literature.”
+A host of others can be mentioned but just check out this wikipedia article on “Medieval Literature.”

 The fact of the matter is the term “dark ages” is a form of the ad hominem argument.
-In short, it’s name calling.
+In short, it’s name-calling.
 Until one can demonstrate that the middle ages was backward and made no technological, societal, or intellectual advancement (which is not possible given the proliferation of advancement during this time as shown above), the term “dark ages” is just a term of derision that is vacuous of any substance.
 One more telling point to demonstrate that the Middle Ages were much more advanced than even our current modern and contemporary age.
-In the Middle Ages a peculiar institution fell into disfavor, but tragically was revived in the modern era: slavery.
-This very fact shows that the Modern Age is much more dark than the Middle Ages ever were.
+In the Middle Ages, a peculiar institution fell into disfavor but tragically was revived in the modern era: slavery.
+This very fact shows that the Modern Age is much darker than the Middle Ages ever were.
 While slavery never disappeared, it was nothing like the transatlantic slave trade or modern slavery.

 As Anthony Esolen, professor of English at Providence College says at the end of the video below: “Instead of the ‘Dark Ages’ as it is popularly called.
 The Middles Ages might better be described as the “Brilliant Ages.'”